Visit Our Facebook Page

 NCPOA Awards Scholarships

 The Northern California Peace Officers Association (NCPOA) is proud to announce the Fall Semester recipients of the NCPOA Scholarships.
 These scholarships, in the amount of $1,500 dollars each, are awarded to members of the junior or senior class enrolled in the Criminal Justice Degree Program at California State University, Sacramento.
 Each recipient also receives the Sergeant Kelley Allen - Shrine Peace Officers Scholarship Award, an additional $200 each from the Sacramento Shrine Law Enforcement Unit.
 These recipients were selected from qualified applicants and attended an interview panel to determine their eligibility.
-This year the panel selected eight applicants for scholarships, five will be awarded at the NCPOA Luncheon on November 17, 2011 at the West Sacramento City Hall Galleria, 1110 West Capitol Ave, West Sacramento, California.
-The three spring recipients will receive their scholarships at the March 15th, 2012 NCPOA Luncheon at the Jose Rizal Center, 7320 Florin Mall Drive, Sacramento.
 Read more...

-In the month of June we pay tribute to three fallen officers:
+In the month of August we pay tribute to one fallen officer:

-Click here to read the full memorial page for Deputy William Littlejohn.
+Click here to read the full memorial page for Sheriff Joseph McKinney.